vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 ## Has Many By

-In some case, the model itself has all the keys of the related model.
+In some cases, the model itself has all the keys of the related model.
 Like below example.

 ```js
 {